 Now, let’s define how to create a lead nurturing campaign from a high level.
 A typical lead nurturing campaign runs for 60 days or so, though it can go longer if you have engaging content and a reason to be speaking with customers at length.

-Example: Perhaps your product or service has a longer buy cycle, like real estate or some home goods, which increases the consideration time your customer takes.
+Lead nurturing example: Perhaps your product or service has a longer buy cycle, like real estate or some home goods, which increases the consideration time your customer takes.

 Your campaign should include at least three emails, consisting of targeted content and attractive, highly visible calls-to-action (CTAs), so your leads can evaluate your offers, respond, and build a lasting relationship with your company.